ACADEMIC PROFILES

 MobiDB: 10 years of intrinsically disordered proteins Journal Article

-In: Nucleic Acids Research, vol. 51, no. 1 D, pp. D438 – D444, 2023, ISSN: 03051048, (Cited by: 61; All Open Access, Gold Open Access, Green Open Access).
+In: Nucleic Acids Research, vol. 51, no. 1 D, pp. D438-D444, 2023, (Cited by: 69; Open Access).

 title = {MobiDB: 10 years of intrinsically disordered proteins},

-author = { Damiano Piovesan and Alessio Del Conte and Damiano Clementel and Alexander Miguel Monzon and Martina Bevilacqua and Maria Cristina Aspromonte and Javier A Iserte and Fernando E Orti and Cristina Marino-Buslje and Silvio C. E Tosatto},
+author = {Damiano Piovesan and Alessio Del Conte and Damiano Clementel and Alexander Miguel Monzon and Martina Bevilacqua and Maria Cristina Aspromonte and Javier A Iserte and Fernando E Orti and Cristina Marino-Buslje and Silvio C. E Tosatto},

-url = {https://www.scopus.com/inward/record.uri?eid=2-s2.0-85145966264&doi=10.1093%2fnar%2fgkac1065&partnerID=40&md5=8547b341a7698891915b9e425ab793e7},
+url = {https://www.scopus.com/record/display.uri?eid=2-s2.0-85145966264&origin=inward},

 doi = {10.1093/nar/gkac1065},